AirNav: A Large-Scale UAV Vision-and-Language Navigation Dataset with Natural and Diverse Instructions: Related Work

 \section{Related Work}

-As related research has progressed, a series of benchmarks have been proposed, providing a foundation for the evaluation of UAV VLN.
-Table~\ref{tab:uav_dataset_comparison} presents a comparison of existing UAV VLN datasets.
+Several benchmark datasets have been proposed for UAV VLN, as summarized in Table~\ref{tab:uav_dataset_comparison}.
 These benchmarks exhibit different research emphases.
-Some datasets are constructed from real-world aerial imagery, rather than simulation-based virtual environments, offering higher visual realism and greater scene diversity.
+Some datasets are constructed from real aerial imagery, rather than simulation-based virtual environments, offering higher visual realism and greater scene diversity.
 Others introduce explicit sub-goals, making them well suited for analyzing the alignment between language understanding and action decision-making.
-However, these datasets typically struggle to simultaneously support complex real-world environments, complete and natural navigation processes, and large-scale evaluation.
-Detailed analyses of the strengths and limitations of each dataset are provided in the Appendix~\ref{app:related_work}.
-To advance UAV VLN in real-world settings, we propose AirNav, a large-scale benchmark with natural instructions, enabling comprehensive evaluation of navigation models in complex urban environments.
+However, these datasets typically struggle to simultaneously offer real-data-based environments, natural instructions with complete navigation processes, and sufficient data scale for comprehensive training and evaluation.
+Detailed analyses are provided in Appendix~\ref{app:related_work}.